SAP-samples/abap-cheat-sheets/18_Dynpro.md

 In the early days of ABAP, classes, methods, and events did not exist.
 Program flow control had to be achieved in other ways.
 This is where [dynpros](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynpro_glosry.htm) (dynamic programs) representing a classic ABAP UI technology come into play.

-This cheat sheet provides a high-level introduction to dynpro topics with a focus on dynpro-related statements, supported by an executable example to check the syntax in action.
+This cheat sheet provides a high-level overview of classic dynpro topics with a focus on dynpro-related statements, supported by an executable example to check the syntax in action.

 > **💡 Note**<br>
 > - Classic dynpros are outdated for application programs.
 New developments should use web-based UIs, such as SAPUI5 or Web Dynpro.
 > - Dynpros cannot be created in ABAP Cloud.
 > - This cheat sheet ...
->   - is not intended to encourage you to start creating dynpros for programming new applications.
+>   - is not intended to encourage you to start creating classic dynpros for programming new applications.
 >   - does not cover all facets, techniques, and keywords in great detail.
 >   - is intended to touch on a selection of dynpro-related topics and syntax that you may encounter in older ABAP code.
 If you need more information, always consult the ABAP Keyword Documentation.
 > - Some of the statements described here - the ones used in the dynpro flow logic - are programmed in a special programming language.
 Although it looks like ABAP, it is not ABAP.